iqbal-lab/iqbal-lab.github.io/_posts/2015-12-17-Test-Driving-Nanopore-Assemblies.md

 * Get the numbers for miniasm+nanopolish
 * Take a look at how poligraph compares with pilon
 * Compare with the [Schatz pipeline](http://biorxiv.org/content/early/2015/01/06/013490) which can achieve accuracies up to 99.99%.
+* Go back and italicise the Latin species names

 This has not been a full and systematic benchmarking of the many tools available.
 Ivan Sović et al have also done an [in depth comparison] of several hybrid and non-hybrid assemblies of this dataset, although they stop at the draft assembly stage.
 We should really have compared with a Spades hybrid assembly also, but life is short and Christmas around the corner.